Farmer

 How have technology and the internet changed farming over the last decade, or is everything still pretty low-tech?

-Asked by J.cal over 11 years ago
+Asked by J.cal almost 12 years ago

 Social media and the internet have been a big benefit to small farms.
 We're able to have websites, blogs and Facebook pages (I have all 3 and invite everyone to follow along) that tell people about us, our work, what we have available, etc. It's a great way to communicate, become known, and increase sales.
 I'm always surprised when a feed store or farm doesn't have an active website or FB page, but there are still some folks who aren't into computers or haven't realized the benefit of doing this!